 OptumRx is a subsidiary of the United Health Group (UHG) but contributes significantly to UHGs yearly earnings.
 OptumRx is the third largest PBM, managing 21% of prescription drug claims in 2020.

 The PBM business model depends on administrative charges for claims processing services, spread pricing, rebate sharing and price negotiations, partnerships or ownership of pharmaceutical companies, and other revenue sources such as direct and indirect remuneration (DIR) fees.
 Large PBM companies generally utilize a combination of these revenue streams.
-Smaller PBMs, such as Capital Rx, have altered their business model to eliminate conflicts of interest and increase drug price and fee transparency.
+Some PBMs have altered their business model to eliminate conflicts of interest and increase drug price and fee transparency.

 Spread pricing is perhaps the most controversial of PBM business practices.
 PBMs may charge their employers (e.g., health insurers) more than they reimburse drug companies.
 PBMs can use their MAC lists to generate significant revenue through spread pricing by reimbursing pharmaceutical companies based on the lowest MAC price for a drug.
 The PBM reimburses pharmacies or drug manufacturers the lowest amount yet charges the insurance company more for the claim.
 The difference between the charge to the health insurer and payment to the pharmaceutical company is known as the "spread" and is retained as a profit by most PBMs.